koenbuyens/securityheaders/README.md

 The Referer HTTP header is set by browsers to tell the server the page that brought it there.
 The Referer-Policy header specifies whether the browser is allowed to send the Referer header.

 The tool validates the following:
-- **Configure a Referrer-Policy header**: has the header been used.
 - **Avoid using unsafe-url and origin-when-cross-origin** as they allow transfer of sensitive information (via the Referer header) from HTTPS environments to HTTP environments.

 ## FeaturePolicy